-Ideally, people injured by a single event or multiple events occurring over time, such as cases involving defective drugs, should join in a lawsuit.
+Ideally, people injured by a single event or multiple events occurring over time, such as cases involving a defective medical device, should join in a lawsuit to pursue compensation for these losses.
 Collective representation is cheaper and easier than individual representation.
-Plus, there's a higher chance of a win when collectively represented.
-This is because there are fewer legal obstacles to overcome with the help of a mass tort litigation lawyer.
+Plus, there's a higher chance of a win when collectively represented; there are fewer legal obstacles to overcome with the help of a mass tort litigation lawyer.

-Dolman Law Group is well acquainted with the rules regarding mass torts, and we know how to make sure that you receive fair damages.
+Dolman Law Group is well acquainted with the rules regarding mass torts, and we know how to ensure you receive fair damages.
 Over the years, our Mass Tort Lawyers have represented many clients involved in mass torts and secured fair case results.
-We understand what it takes to win these cases, and we will work hard to help you achieve your goals.
+We understand what it takes to win these cases and will work hard to help you achieve your goals.

 How Can Dolman Law Group Help Me Join a Mass Tort Case?

 We represent plaintiffs in personal injury claims, medical malpractice claims, product liability claims, wrongful death claims, and other types of claims.
 We have trial attorneys who are ready to fight for you.
-We will take care of every aspect of your case from start to finish.
+Our accident and injury lawyers will take care of every aspect of your case from start to finish.

-More specifically, we have represented clients in mass tort litigation.
+More specifically, our experienced legal team has represented clients in mass tort litigation.
 We have handled many cases involving:

 We will handle everything for you, including: